Pulp Platform Application Layout¶

 The Platform models are all importable directly from the pulpcore.app.models

 namespace.
-All Pulp models should subclass pulpcore.app.models.Model
+All Pulp models should subclass pulpcore.app.models.Model, or

 one of its subclasses.